 - United States Department of Health and Human Services.
 National Institutes of Health.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development (R01 HD070985)

 - Shanghai Jiao Tong University.
 School of Humanities

 - University of California-Los Angeles.
 California Center for Population Research

 - Hong Kong University of Science and Technology.
 School of Humanities and Social Science

 - Hong Kong Research Grants Council.
 General Research Fund (642911)

 Scope of Study

-Subject Terms: agricultural production, agriculture, demographic characteristics, eighteenth century, family history, family structure, generations, historical data, households, immigrants, land distribution, nineteenth century, rural population
+Subject Terms: agricultural production, agriculture, demographic characteristics, eighteenth century, family history, family structure, generations, historical data, households, immigrants, land distribution, nineteenth century, population characteristics, rural population